 Be sure to sweep up and remove all pest deterrents when you move out of your storage unit; especially if you sprinkle things on the floor and in the corners.
 It is important that you leave your storage unit clean and swept like it was when you moved in.

 Check on your unit regularly and look for signs of infestation.
 It is a good idea to visit your storage unit at least when the seasons change, which gets you there every three months.
 However, monthly checks are recommended.

 Following these simple steps will help prevent pests from entering your storage unit.
 Moove In Self Storage also has pest control services visit the entire property regularly to treat the exterior of the buildings and interior hallways to help control them.
 It is important that if you notice any evidence of a pest problem inside your storage unit or anywhere on the property, that you notify the property manager immediately so additional steps can be taken.

-If you have any questions about repelling pests, you can reach out to our team of property managers at any time.
+If you have any questions about our self storage pest control tips, you can reach out to our team of property managers at any time.
 You can also leave your tips below in the comments to share with others.
 And if you are in need of a storage unit, you can rent online now and get organized!